Meditations on First Philosophy: Analysis

 Read on its own, the First Meditation can be seen as presenting skeptical doubts as a subject of study in their own right.
-Certainly, skepticism is a much-discussed and hotly debated topic in philosophy, even today.
 Descartes raised the mystifying question of how we can claim to know with certainty anything about the world around us.
 The idea is not that these doubts are probable, but that their possibility can never be entirely ruled out.
 And if we can never be certain, how can we claim to know anything?
 Skepticism cuts straight to the heart of the Western philosophical enterprise and its attempt to provide a certain foundation for our knowledge and understanding of the world.
 It can even be pushed so far as to be read as a challenge to our very notion of rationality.

 It is difficult to justify a dismissal of skepticism.
 Western philosophy since Descartes has been largely marked and motivated by an effort to overcome this problem.

 Descartes' doubt is a methodological and rational doubt.
 That is, the Meditator is not just doubting everything at random, but is providing solid reasons for his doubt at each stage.
 For instance, he rejects the possibility that he might be mad since that would undercut the rationality that motivates his doubt.
 Descartes is trying to set up this doubt within a rational framework and needs to maintain a claim to rationality for his arguments to proceed.

 He goes on to suggest more powerful reasons to doubt that his beliefs are true.
 In general, his method is that of forming skeptical hypotheses—methodic doubt.
 In the first meditation, he considers whether he is mad, dreaming, or deceived by an evil demon.

 The general form of these arguments is: